02 Aug The Secret to Succeeding on Keto While Not Becoming a Social Hermit

 As a keto coach, I hear a lot of interesting objections to starting eating keto.
-One of the most common ones is an upcoming social event (party/wedding/holiday etc.).
-The person swears 100% commitment to keto to take care of health once and for all – but only AFTER some boozing and junk food eating at the event.
-Because it will be impossible to do keto while enjoying a social occasion.
+One of the most common ones is an upcoming social event (party/wedding/holiday, etc.).
+The person swears a 100% commitment to keto to take care of health and weight once and for all.
+But only AFTER some boozing and junk food eating at the event.
+Because the person says, “It would be impossible to do keto while enjoying a social occasion.”

 There is nothing wrong with letting loose (although Ricky Gervais has a point).
-It only becomes an issue if you’re bullshitting yourself into missing your health goals, and those goals are your main priority!
+It only becomes an issue if you’re bullshitting yourself into missing your health goals, and those goals are what matters to you!

-So if you think you might be in need of a wakeup call, read on.
-I will ask you three questions to check if your postponement of the keto diet is valid or just procrastination.
-If your answers hint to bullshit, I will then offer three tips (plus one bonus tip) for how you can have fun at your event AND do keto.
+So if you think you need a wakeup call, read on.
+I will ask you three questions to check if your postponement of keto is valid or just procrastination.
+If your answers hint to bullshit, I will then offer four tips for how you can have fun at your event AND do keto.

 Why a Social Event Is No Excuse to Postpone Starting Keto:

 Let’s say that your argument that you need to wait until after the social event is legit.
 Then I wonder what you will do for the next event?
-Surely, this will not be the last social gathering that you will ever attend?
+Surely, this will not be the last social gathering that you will ever attend in your life?

 It’s fine if you don’t want to do keto.
 But save yourself the agony of procrastination by being honest about your commitment!

 I think black-and-white thinking is more common than not among us who share food struggles.
-I know exactly how annoying it is to have something in the calendar which I know might derail me.
-Then I might as well screw up straight away now and have a food orgy until I can put the event behind me and start my new, PERFECTLY healthy life!
+I know exactly how annoying it used to be to have something in the calendar, which I knew could derail me.
+Then I might as well screw up straight away with a food orgy until I could put the event behind me and start my new, PERFECTLY healthy life!

-The important thing with healthy eating is that we start and do our best, and take it one day at a time.
+The important thing with healthy eating is that we start, do our best, and take it one day at a time.

 How to Be Social on Keto:

-I’ve shared before how I can go mental when people push junk food on me without respecting me saying no. But let’s assume that most people don’t have evil master plans of making us fat by seducing us with sugar and carbs.
-That makes it our job to set the boundaries and make our intentions clear.
+I’ve shared before how I can go mental when people push junk food on me without respecting my NO. But let’s assume that most people don’t have evil master plans of making us fat by seducing us with sugar and carbs.
+That makes it our job to set the boundaries.
 Speaking up for yourself is not about being arrogant, but about protecting your health and wellbeing!
-(So make sure that, as a first step, it’s clear to you why you choose keto.)
+(So make sure that, as a first step, it’s’s clear to you why you choose keto.)

-So before having a guest again, I will send an email politely saying “If you’re bringing anything sugary, I’d appreciate if you could please keep it out of sight for me since I’m off sugar and want to avoid temptations.
+So before having a guest again, I will send an email politely saying: “If you’re bringing anything sugary, I’d appreciate it if you could please keep it out of sight for me since I’m off sugar and want to avoid temptations.
 Thank you!”

 The fantastic thing about keto meals is that they keep you full for hours.
-Achieving ketosis (the metabolic state which is the goal of the ketogenic diet) turns off cravings, improves cognitive function and gives a fantastic energy boost.
-Eating a nice keto meal straight before the party will help you resist temptations.
-Preparation will be your secret weapon against event junk food!
+Achieving ketosis (the metabolic state, which is the goal of the keto diet) turns off cravings, improves cognitive function, and gives a fantastic energy boost.
+Eating a nice keto meal straight before the party will help you stay away from event junk food.